 💰🏦 Financing and grants

-🔧🤝 Collaboration with tenants
+🔧🤝 Cooperation with the tenants

-🛠️🔧 Maintenance and service
+🛠️🔧 Maintenance and Service

 🌍🚀 The future of heating technology